Transitioning from College to Career: A Roadmap for Autistic Graduates

 Your resume, cover letter, and portfolio are opportunities to present your strengths and experiences in the best possible light.
 Focus on concrete accomplishments and specific skills rather than vague generalities.
 Quantify your achievements when possible: projects completed, problems solved, systems improved, or goals exceeded.

 Many autistic individuals undersell their accomplishments or struggle with the self-promotion aspect of job applications.
 If this resonates with you, consider working with a career counselor or trusted mentor who can help you articulate your value objectively.
+Sometimes an outside perspective helps you recognize achievements you might otherwise minimize.

 Navigating the Interview Process

 Job interviews can be particularly stressful for autistic candidates, combining social performance, unpredictability, and high stakes.
 Preparation is your most powerful tool.
 Research common interview questions and practice your responses.
+Many people find it helpful to write out talking points for questions like "Tell me about yourself," "Why are you interested in this position?" and "What are your strengths and weaknesses?"

 Understanding that interviews are conversations rather than interrogations can reduce anxiety.
 The employer wants to determine if you're a good fit for the role, but you're also assessing whether the position and company culture suit you.
+Prepare thoughtful questions about the role, team structure, communication expectations, and workplace environment.

 If you need accommodations for the interview itself, it's reasonable to request them.
 This might include having questions provided in advance, conducting the interview via video rather than phone (or vice versa), or taking brief breaks if needed.
+Many employers appreciate candidates who communicate their needs clearly and professionally.

 Disclosing Your Autism: A Personal Decision